masmix/serverless-api-cross-account-cicd/Permissions-accounts-set-up/Dev/README.md

     "Arn": "arn:aws:sts::{YOUR_TOOLS_ACCOUNT_ID}:assumed-role/aws-refarch-cross-account-pipeline-service-role-2/AWSCLI-Session"
 }
 ```
 # Finish

-tools_admin_deployer name should be used as profile name for [main script](../../single-click-cross-account-pipeline.sh)
+Your STS aws profile is configured and know for further steps.

 # References